Set up Presto¶

 2.2 Worker Node - worker1¶

-Start a worker node named worker1
+The 1st worker node is named worker1

-and uses the configurations under the conf/worker1
+and using the configurations under the conf/worker1

 directory with the following settings: